hellflame/argparse/README.md

 When argument is too long, you can set `ParserConfig.MaxHeaderLength` to a reasonable length.

-Before setting `MaxHeaderLength` , the help info may display like (which is default to fix the longest argument length):
+Before setting `MaxHeaderLength` , the help info may display like (which is default to adjust to the longest argument length):

 ```bash
 usage: long-args [--help] [--short SHORT] [--medium-size MEDIUM-SIZE] [--this-is-a-very-long-args THIS-IS-A-VERY-LONG-ARGS]